Solo Female Travel Going Off the Grid: 7 Life Lessons the Desert Taught Me

 As I was saying when on a hitch, I had the company of my five teammates.
 All were incredibly smart scientists, field biologists, and botanists.
 I would describe each team member as incredibly courageous.
 Each taught me so much that my 21-year old soul absorbed like a sponge.

 So, yeah… I didn’t have access to creature comforts.
 This is where I started learning to be comfortable in my own skin.
-There were many personal epiphanies about having modern-day commodities and how blessed I was to be living in the U.S. as a free woman.
+There were many personal epiphanies about having modern-day commodities and how blessed I was.

 I learned how precious fresh water, electricity, beds, showers, toilets, running water, and fresh food was.
 The contrast in my life choices started to become blatantly obvious – the contrast between living and going off the grid, then living in everyday society.

-You see, in college, my friends and I went on backpack trips, whitewater rafting trips, but I think the longest I ever went without showering was a week.
-Living in the desert this one summer took backcountry and going off the grid to a whole ‘nother level.
+You see, in college, my friends and I went on backpack trips, whitewater rafting trips, but I think the longest I ever went without showering was 10 days.
+Living in the desert this one summer took backcountry and going off the grid to a whole new level.

 When I wasn’t on a hitch, I would drive to Moab and camp along the Colorado River or down Potash Road north of Moab… alone.
-Just me, myself, and I. I looked for public land to camp for free.
-Again, I was dirt poor.
+I also looked for public land to camp for free.
+Then I would spend my free time hiking and mountain biking in the area.

 Cell phone reception was spotty.
 This was over 15 years ago.
-It’s probably better now, maybe… I’d check in with my parents, so they knew I was still alive (wink).
+It’s probably better these days.
+I’d check in with my parents, so they knew I was still alive.

 I’d hit the grocery store, the library, then go back to whatever place in the sand along the river I found to be a temporary home.
 My two-person tent was perfect and cozy.
 I slept a lot, read, journaled, pondered all aspects of my life.

 At the time, the entire experience was just something I was doing.
 It was all I knew to do.
 Besides moving home after college, it was the only option I had.
 It was the only option I wanted.
-I wanted to be a desert rat, like Edward Abbey describes in Desert Solitaire.
+I wanted to be a desert rat.

 In the beginning, I never thought I would look back and say it was an experience of a lifetime.
 I never thought people living in a developed nation like the U.S. would most likely never experience what I have experienced.